Muscle AtrophySymptoms, Doctors, Treatments, Advances & More

 Office

-Kathryn Swoboda is a Neurologist in Boston, Massachusetts.
+Kathryn Swoboda is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Swoboda is rated as an Elite provider by MediFind in the treatment of Muscle Atrophy.
-Her top areas of expertise are Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Muscle Atrophy, and Alternating Hemiplegia of Childhood.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Muscle Atrophy, and Alternating Hemiplegia of Childhood.

-Stephan Von Haehling practices in Goettingen, Germany.
+Stephan Von Haehling practices practicing medicine in Goettingen, Germany.
 Mr. Von Haehling is rated as an Elite expert by MediFind in the treatment of Muscle Atrophy.
-His top areas of expertise are Heart Failure, Muscle Atrophy, Iron Deficiency Anemia, Heart Failure with Preserved Ejection Fraction (HFpEF), and Tissue Biopsy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Heart Failure, Muscle Atrophy, Iron Deficiency Anemia, Heart Failure with Preserved Ejection Fraction (HFpEF), and Tissue Biopsy.

-Annemie Schols practices in Maastricht, Netherlands.
+Annemie Schols practices practicing medicine in Maastricht, Netherlands.
 Schols is rated as an Elite expert by MediFind in the treatment of Muscle Atrophy.
-Their top areas of expertise are Muscle Atrophy, Chronic Obstructive Pulmonary Disease (COPD), Cerebral Hypoxia, Non-Small Cell Lung Cancer (NSCLC), and Gastrostomy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Muscle Atrophy, Chronic Obstructive Pulmonary Disease (COPD), Cerebral Hypoxia, Non-Small Cell Lung Cancer (NSCLC), and Gastrostomy.

 Most stork bites on the face go away completely in about 18 months.
 Stork bites on the back of the neck usually do not go away.